sabre1041/openshift-aws-iam-webhook-integration/README.md

 The contents within the repository prepare an Amazon Web Services (AWS) and OpenShift Container Platform (OCP) environment to participate in [Fine grained IAM Roles for Service Accounts](https://aws.amazon.com/blogs/opensource/introducing-fine-grained-iam-roles-service-accounts/).
 This enables access to AWS services through the use of a service account bound to an AWS IAM role instead of using hard coded keys.

-This integration is enabled to the use of a [MutatingWebhookConfiguration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) and [amazon-eks-pod-identity-webhook](https://github.com/aws/amazon-eks-pod-identity-webhook/blob/master/SELF_HOSTED_SETUP.md) project.
+This integration is enabled to the use of a [MutatingWebhookConfiguration](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) and [aws-pod-identity-webhook](https://github.com/openshift/aws-pod-identity-webhook) project that is built into OpenShit.

-As part of the deployment of the webhook, any `ServiceAccount` in any project that is annotated with a a specific key (`sts.amazonaws.com` for this specific implementation) containing an IAM role will have a STS token automatically injected into all pods that make use of the Service Account.
+As part of the deployment of the webhook, any `ServiceAccount` in any project that is annotated with a a specific key (`eks.amazonaws.com` for this specific implementation) containing an IAM role will have a STS token automatically injected into all pods that make use of the Service Account.

 ### Demonstration of Functionality